Kelsey Lalor

-Kelsey Lalor (born March 1, 1998 in Red Deer, Alberta) is a Canadian baseball player.
+Kelsey Lalor (born March 1, 1998, in Red Deer, Alberta) is a Canadian baseball player.
 She is a member of the Canada women's national baseball team which won a silver medal at the 2015 Pan American Games.

 Playing career

 Baseball

 Lalor made her debut for the national team at the 2013 Canada-Japan series in Granby, QC.
 Competing at the 2014 IBAF Women’s World Cup, Lalor scored five runs while registering four RBI’s in six games played.

 Competing with Team Alberta, she helped the squad capture the gold medal at the 2014 Senior Women’s Invitational (also known as the Canadian women’s baseball championships).

-She joined the Boise State Broncos in 2020, where she plays softball shortstop.
+She joined the Boise State Broncos softball team in 2020, where she played shortstop.
+She was named to the All-Mountain West Conference team in 2022.